 What's this all about?

 Leave the Gun, Take the Cannoli: This used to be a website about teaching and education issues.
 Since retiring on June 30, 2014, however, things have changed.
 This site sat, unused and fallow, for years.
 Now, it's resurrected -- with random facts, ideas, writing, etc.

 A few remnants from the old education oriented website (which was called "How to Survive in Your Native Land") remain, but new items have been added.
-Some things are from recent writing but much is daily or weekly observations, reviews, screeds, etc. Like the title of the site, tongue is often be firmly in cheek and a sense of humor should be present (or adjacent) at all times.
-Please respond to anything and everything that appears here (email@example.com) --- some material is designed to provoke reactions.
+Some things are from recent writing but much is daily or weekly observations, reviews, screeds, etc. Like the title of the site, tongue is often firmly in cheek and a sense of humor should be present (or adjacent) at all times.
+Please respond to anything and everything that appears here (email@example.com) --- some material is intended to provoke reactions.
 Hopefully, some thought-provoking ideas will pop up now and then.
 So, fasten your seat belt, roll down the window, and "leave the gun, take the cannoli."